Next Launch:

 In Photos: The Great American Total Solar Eclipse

 In the days that lead up to the total solar eclipse, the threat of clouds loomed for excited onlookers along the path of sold out hotel rooms and Airbnbs through the heart of America.
-Something our photography team is very familiar with, especially when covering rocket launches.
 After much consideration, Erik Kuna’s ultimate choice of location proved fruitful for capturing the rare celestial event.

 April 9, 2024